 A Hub of Hope

-By transforming a building we can preserve the heritage of past generations, while offering hope for present and future generations.
+By transforming a building we can preserve the heritage of past generations while offering hope for present and future generations.
 The Simon Kenton building served as an elementary school from 1974 until 2013.
-Now purchased by Bridges of Hope, from the City of Xenia, on September 12, 2017.
-This remarkably adaptable 39,000 square foot building – still in reasonably good condition – was slated for demolition, but now it will once again serve our community.
+Purchased by Bridges of Hope, from the City of Xenia, on September 12, 2017, this remarkably adaptable 39,000 square foot building – still in reasonably good condition – was slated for demolition, but now, once again, serves our community.

-The Bridges of Hope team has begun Phase 1 in the renovation of the Simon Kenton school building and in December of 2017 we were able to open an emergency overnight shelter in the gym area.
-This will better enable us to evaluate, plan, and continue to raise funds for the overall project while we provide limited help to those without homes.
-Our hope is to phase in services as resources allow and renovations are completed.
+The Bridges of Hope (BOH) team began the renovation of the Simon Kenton school building and in December of 2017 we were able to open an emergency overnight shelter in the gym area.
+Their hope was to phase in services as resources allowed and renovations were completed.
 With the temporary emergency shelter in place, services to the homeless of Greene County began.
 From the very beginning, BOH had an enormous job as people in need began to pour in from all over the community.
 The team adapted and learned, taking counsel from community leaders, local law enforcement, and other community ministries.